 Can a branded vocational vehicle be ticketed for being parked in an employee driver’s home driveway?
-Or, can it be subject to a fine if legally parked overnight on the side of a street?
+Or can it be subject to a fine if legally parked overnight on the side of a street?
 Before you say no, think again.
-These discriminatory practices occur regularly when vocational vehicles are parked in residential areas governed by a homeowner association (HOA).
-In fact, the type of restrictions that can be implemented against vocational or branded vehicles can run the gamut and are at the whim of the HOA.
+These discriminatory practices occur regularly when vocational vehicles are parked in residential areas governed by a homeowners’ association (HOA).
+In fact, the type of restrictions that can be implemented against vocational or branded vehicles can vary widely and are at the whim of the HOA.

 If you think this doesn’t affect many employees, think again.
-An estimated 50 million Americans live in HOA-governed communities.
-Approximately 6,000-8,000 new community associations are formed every year, including condominiums, cooperatives, and planned communities.
+An estimated 70 million Americans live in HOA-governed communities.
+Approximately 6,000-8,000 new community associations are formed every year, including condominiums, housing cooperatives, and planned communities.

-When a company decides to brand its fleet vehicles with either corporate logos or full-vehicle advertising wraps, it may inadvertently create a situation that puts its employees in conflict with HOA restrictions on the parking of commercial vehicles in common areas.
-Most HOAs allow commercial vehicles as long as they are garaged with the garage door down, but not all commercial fleet vehicles can fit in a garage due to vehicle height or length.
-In addition, there is no national uniformity to HOA parking restrictions; they run the gamut, with each local entity having the right to determine its own restrictions governing commercial vehicles.
+When a company decides to brand its fleet vehicles with either corporate logos or full-vehicle advertising signage, it may inadvertently create a situation that puts its employees in conflict with HOA restrictions on the parking of commercial vehicles in common areas.
+Most HOA covenants allow commercial vehicles as long as they are garaged with the garage door down, but not all commercial fleet vehicles can be parked in a garage.
+The dimensions or overall size of the vehicle often precludes parking in these structures.
+In addition, there is no national uniformity to HOA parking restrictions; they run the gamut, with each local entity having the right to determine its own commercial vehicle restrictions.